- 1870s - 2018 (Creation)

 Extent and medium

-74.92 m of textual, photographic, and architectural records, artifacts, film, audio and publications
+74.92 m of textual and graphic records, architectural drawings, artifacts, moving images, sound recordings, and publications

 Name of creator